Inductees

 Official Nomination Bio

-by Dutch Mandel
+By Dutch Mandel

 Fans of auto racing know well the story of Danny Sullivan, the Kentucky kid whose model good looks and seemingly impossible spin-and-win at the 1985 Indianapolis 500 catapulted him simultaneously to the top of newspaper sports pages and the pages of People magazine.
 That moment in racing helped to solidify "Hollywood" Danny Sullivan in the public's minds around the world.